ethereum-optimism/specs/specs/protocol/stage-1.md

 Within the context of an OP Stack, the following roles are required for Stage 1:

-1. **Upgrade Controller:** Although named for its ability to perform an upgarde, more generally this account is in charge of _safety_, meaning it MUST control any action which has an impact on the determination of a valid L2 state, or the custody of bridged assets.
+1. **Upgrade Controller:** Although named for its ability to perform an upgrade, more generally this account MUST control any action which has an impact on the determination of a valid L2 state, or the custody and settlement of bridged assets.

    This includes upgrading L1 contracts, modifying the implementation of the dispute game, and any other safety-critical functions.

-2. **Guardian:** This account is in charge of _liveness_, meaning it MUST control any action which may cause a delay in the finalization of L2 states and the resulting settlement on L1.
+2. **Guardian:** This account MUST control any action which may cause a delay in the finalization of L2 states and the resulting settlement on L1.

    This includes but is not limited to pausing code paths related to withdrawals.

-There may be additional [roles](./configurability.md#admin-roles) in the system, however they MUST not be able to perform any actions which have an impact on either the safety or liveness of the system.
-An example of such a role is the `SystemConfig` owner (AKA Chain Operator), which can modify fees and other protocol parameters.
-Constraints MUST be placed on the allowable range of values for these parameters so that they do not result in a loss of liveness or safety.
+There may be additional [roles](./configurability.md#admin-roles) in the system, however they MUST not be able to perform any actions which have an impact on either the validity of L2 states, or the users ability to exit the system.